 Follow-up work at Al Maider will include infill mapping and sampling along the prospect trend, trenching and a ground magnetic survey with a view to establishing targets for initial drill testing.
 Access to this prospect is quite challenging and therefore further non-invasive work will be carried out to add confidence prior to any drilling.
-The table over the page shows the right chip sample as a results from Al Maider.
+The table over the page shows the roc-chip sample results from Al Maider.